Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/README.md

 ## Prerequisites

-- An Azure tenant to test the repo and pipelines - tenant wide permisson are required to deploy the Management Group Structure
+- An Azure tenant to test the repository and pipelines - tenant wide permisson are required to deploy the Management Group Structure
 - An Azure DevOps project with the ability to create Service Connections into your tenant
 - Visual Studio Code